 - Compiles and updates various personnel policy and ethics ordinance provisions as well as forms to be maintained in a database, which includes update of a model personnel policy as well as model ethics code to be used by municipalities.

 - Monitors state and federal laws as well as case law for changes to employment laws that affect municipal governments.
-Summarizes and delivers that information to municipalities in a timely manner in the form of articles or updates to their personnel policies.
+Summarizes and delivers that information to municipalities and other public agencies in a timely manner in the form of articles or updates to their personnel policies.

 - Writes and revises KLC member legal publications and documents, including legal handbooks, “how to” manuals, weekly HR articles, magazine articles, and internal memos.

-- Prepares and presents municipal law trainings and conducts trainings for municipal officials and supervisory employees as needed several times a year.
-Most trainings specific to personnel, human resources issues, employment law and ethics.
+- Prepares and presents municipal law trainings and conducts trainings for municipal officials, supervisory employees, as well as other public agencies as needed several times a year.
+Most trainings specific to personnel, human resources issues, employment law, and ethics.

 - Maintains database regarding member cities that contract to create and update personnel policies as well as ethics codes.